 When the transplant hospital notifies the host OPO that they accept the organ offer for an intended recipient, pending review of organ anatomy.
+For kidney, acceptance is also pending final crossmatch.

 Organ offer refusal

 When the transplant hospital notifies the OPTN Contractor or the host OPO that they are declining the organ offer.